-By switching to climate-neutral green electricity and green gas for the fiscal year 2022, the energy sources electricity and natural gas no longer generate greenhouse gas emissions.
+By switching to climate-neutral green electricity and green gas in the year 2022, the energy sources electricity and natural gas no longer generate greenhouse gas emissions.
 Only the emissions resulting from the combustion of fuel (Scope 1) must be offset.
-In 2021, this amounted to a total of 23 t CO_2 eq.
+In 2021, this amounted to a total of 27 t $\rm CO_2$ eq.